All About Jesus

 Jesus is without equal.
 He never wrote a book but the library of Congress holds over 17,000 books about him.
 He never ran for political office but more people have chosen Him to be their leader than anyone else.
 He wasn’t formally educated but has more students than any teacher who has ever lived.
 He’s not an artist but more artwork has been commissioned on his behalf.
 The difference He has made in history is staggering.

 Jesus made an impact in history, but has he made an impact in your history?
 Maybe you’ve experienced His love, salvation, forgiveness, healing, restoration, encouragement, empowering, His transformation.
 Jesus is about changing history, and He’s about changing your story.
 So what’s your story?
 How has Jesus been the difference maker in your life?
 How has He impacted your story?
 We would love to hear how the transforming power of Jesus has impacted your life.
 If you haven't taken the step to accept Christ as your Savior, we would love to help you take that step in letting Jesus become your difference maker?
-Send us a message and let us know.
+Click here to find out how Jesus can change your life.